epfl-ada/ada-2023-project-laremontada61/docs/index.md

 Plot evolution

 Commentary on evolution
+# How to take into account the sentiment in the textual reviews ?

-# Is there a link for reviews' subjectivity with their polarity and their numerical ratings?
+## Is there a link for reviews' subjectivity with their polarity and their numerical ratings?
 We aim to examine the correlation between numerical ratings and subjectivity, as well as between polarity and subjectivity.
 Our hypothesis is rooted in the intuition that extreme subjectivity tends to yield extreme reviews or ratings.
 To refine our ranking system effectively, it's essential to assign more weight to objective opinions, ensuring a more equitable and balanced system.

 <iframe src="assets/plot/Subjectivity_for_extreme_ratings.html" width="750px" height="530px" frameborder="0" position="relative">Means</iframe>